hkmztrk/CMPE150/exercise2/README.md

 ### Q2

-Write a program that first asks the user for an integer, N, and then calculates three sums:
+Write a program that reads  an integer, N, and then calculates three sums:

     the sum of the even integers,
     the sum of the odd integers, and